raganwald-deprecated/homoiconic/2011/01/misadventure_part_iii.md

 Our `controller.location(...)` method uses a model, a collection, and a view.
 It infers parameters and those parameters are available as locals in `location.haml`, however the preferred style is to access the parameters as options in the view instance.
 The view instance is the natural repository for code that helps the template, set things up or tears them down, and controls interaction with the user.

+Next, in [Part IV][piv], we'll do a double-take and talk about loading classes.

 **(more)**

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.